 Snake Canyon is probably one of the few canyons in Oman that will kick your butt with adventure, increase your heart beats and give you a dose of adrenaline but considered on the easier side of the canyons chart.
 Hey!
 I said easier, doesn’t mean it is easy and you have to underestimate it.
 There are many recorded accidents and a few death incidents because of this one.
 I am not trying to scare you, but shedding the light on safety and guidelines to maximize your adventure and be safe.

 Snake Canyon is a mix of multiple terrains.
-Pools, knee deep pounds, streams, boulders, gravel, mud, jumps and some abseils.
+Pools, knee deep ponds, streams, boulders, gravel, mud, jumps and some abseils.
 About 80% of the route is in between two walls, each about 200m.